-Non-covalent interactions involving aromatic rings play a crucial role in both chemical and biological systems, such as protein folding,1 the DNA double helix,2 enzyme-substrate complexes3 and many supramolecular assemblies with artificial hosts.4 As a result of this broad importance, numerous attempts have been made to elucidate and quantify these interactions, including $\pi - \pi$,5 CH- π ,6 cation- π ,7 anion- π ,8 and lone pair- π interactions.9 Among them, the lone pair- π interaction, which takes place between lone pair-bearing atoms in neutral molecules and electron-deficient π -acidic aromatic systems, is counterintuitive and interesting but less studied until Egli and Gessner firstly identified the important role of this interesting interaction in the Z-DNA structure.10 Since then, it has received a great deal of interest both in theoretical chemistry11 and in experimental areas.12 Moreover, some receptors based on lone pair- π interactions have promising applications in π -Lewis acid catalysis.13
+Non-covalent interactions involving aromatic rings play a crucial role in both chemical and biological systems, such as protein folding, the DNA double helix, enzyme-substrate complexes3 and many supramolecular assemblies with artificial hosts.4 As a result of this broad importance, numerous attempts have been made to elucidate and quantify these interactions, including $\pi - \pi$, 5 CH $-\pi$, 6 cation $-\pi$, 7 anion $-\pi$, 8 and lone pair- π interactions.
+Among them, the lone pair- π interaction, which takes place between lone pair-bearing atoms in neutral molecules and electron-deficient π -acidic aromatic systems, is counterintuitive and interesting but less studied until Egli and Gessner firstly identified the important role of this interesting interaction in the Z-DNA structure.
+10 Since then, it has received a great deal of interest both in theoretical chemistry11 and in experimental areas.12 Moreover, some receptors based on lone pair- π interactions have promising applications in π -Lewis acid catalysis.13

-Naphthalene diimides (NDIs) are an attractive class of functional π -conjugated molecules bearing an exceptionally electron-deficient parent core,14 which makes them have a strong tendency to interact with electron-rich lone pair-bearing atoms.
+Naphthalene diimides (NDIs) are an attractive class of functional π-conjugated molecules bearing an exceptionally electron-deficient parent core, 14 which makes them have a strong tendency to interact with electron-rich lone

+To validate the conjecture that lone pair- π interactions can enhance the coordination abilities of NDI ligands, we chose N,N'-di(4-pyridyl)-1,4,5,8-naphthalene diimide15d,17 (DPNDI, Scheme 1) as a proof-of-concept ligand.
+When self-assembled with different metal nitrates, six 1-D coordination networks have been obtained, in which the nitrate anions not only serve as capping ligands to coordinate to metal centres but pair-bearing atoms.
 As expected, the detailed analysis of the Cambridge Structure Database (CSD) has shown that numerous NDI structures have been found where carbonyl oxygen atoms are within 3.5 Å above the imide units.
-To our surprise, few of them involved coordination networks from N-containing rigid and conjugated NDI ligands.15 Such NDI ligands generally possess very weak coordination abilities towards metal ions since the electron density of each pyridine moiety is withdrawn by their electron-deficient NDI core, which could be theoretically improved by the incorporation of electron-donating groups into the NDI core through a covalent approach.14 Another possible strategy to increase the coordination abilities of the aforementioned NDI ligands is the addition of electron-rich species above the NDI core through the so-called anion- π or lone pair- π interactions.16 Herein, we report that the lone pair- π and coordination interactions in NDI coordination networks are indeed synergic.
+To our surprise, few of them involved coordination networks from N-containing rigid and conjugated NDI ligands.
+15 Such NDI ligands generally possess very weak coordination abilities towards metal ions since the electron density of each pyridine moiety is withdrawn by their electron-deficient NDI core, which could be theoretically improved by the incorporation of electron-donating groups into the NDI core through a covalent approach.
+14 Another possible strategy to increase the coordination abilities of the aforementioned NDI ligands is the addition of electron-rich species above the NDI core through the so-called anion- π or lone pair- π interactions.16 Herein, we report that the lone pair- π and coordination interactions in NDI coordination networks are indeed synergic.